Biologics for Advanced Hip and Knee Arthritis

 Position Statements

-It is therefore our position that biologic therapies, including stem cell and PRP injections, cannot currently be recommended for the treatment of advanced hip or knee arthritis.
-With unproven benefits, high out-of-pocket costs for patients, and clear safety concerns, we do not support the routine clinical use of these therapies.
-While we do recognize the potential benefit of biologic therapies, we encourage rigorous, well-designed clinical trials to establish the safety, efficacy, and cost-effectiveness of these potential treatments prior to widespread adoption.
+In conclusion, it is our position that biologic therapies, including injections of PRP, BMAC, or mesenchymal stem cells, cannot currently be recommended for the routine treatment of advanced hip or knee OA.
+This current position is largely unchanged from our prior position statement, published in 2019.
+A lack of data demonstrating significant improvements over existing non-biologic therapies and high out-of-pocket costs for patients preclude an endorsement of the routine use of biologics for the treatment of advanced hip and knee OA.
+We continue to encourage rigorous, well-designed clinical trials to further establish the safety, efficacy, and cost-effectiveness of biologic treatments prior to their widespread adoption.

 This statement is an expression of the policy of the American Association of Hip and Knee Surgeons.
 It is not a comprehensive review of the subject nor is it intended as medical advice for the treatment of individual patients.